|Title:||Asst. Head Coach, Defensive Coordinator, Linebacker Coach|

 |Recruits:||Recruiting Areas: New Jersey, New York, Pennsylvania|

-Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his fifth season as defensive coordinator at Harvard and his eighth total season across two stints as an assistant coach at his alma mater in 2013.
+Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his sixth season as defensive coordinator at Harvard and his eighth total season across two stints as an assistant coach at his alma mater in 2014.

 Larkee led one of the NCAA Division I Football Championship Subdivision’s top defenses in 2012.
 The Crimson led the nation in rushing defense (69.4 yards allowed per game) and sacks (4.2 per game) while ranking eighth nationally in scoring defense (17.4 points allowed per game).
 Harvard held six of its 10 opponents to 14 points or fewer, and three of those opponents—including shutout victim Columbia—scored seven points or fewer.

-A year earlier, Larkee's defense ranked sixth nationally against the rush and fifth in scoring defense, behind Ivy League Defensive Player of the Year Josue Ortiz.
-In each of Larkee’s four seasons guiding the defense, Harvard has placed at least two defensive players on the All-Ivy League first team and has totaled 32 All-Ivy mentions (nine first-team selections, 14 second-team picks, nine honorable mentions).
+A year earlier, Larkee's defense ranked fifth nationally in scoring defense and sixth against the rush, behind Ivy League Defensive Player of the Year Josue Ortiz.
+In each of Larkee’s five seasons guiding the defense, Harvard has placed at least two defensive players on the All-Ivy League first team and has totaled 39 All-Ivy mentions (14 first-team selections, 15 second-team picks, 10 honorable mentions).

 Larkee is responsible for recruiting the northeastern United States including New York, New Jersey and Pennsylvania.